The Outside Story

-The Outside Story is an 2020 American comedy-drama film written and directed by Casimir Nozkowski.
+The Outside Story is a 2020 American comedy-drama film written and directed by Casimir Nozkowski.
 It stars Brian Tyree Henry, Sunita Mani, Sonequa Martin-Green, Olivia Edward, Asia Kate Dillon, Maria Dizzia and Rebecca Naomi Jones.

 It premiered at Rooftop Films on August 1, 2020.
 It was released on April 30, 2021 by Samuel Goldwyn Films.

-Plot
+Premise

 While tipping a delivery man, reclusive Charles accidentally leaves his keys in his apartment and finds himself locked out.
 The inconvenience soon turns into a day of befriending neighbors he had never met, reflecting on his recent breakup, and exploring his feelings and values.